eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/grpc_service_generation/create_server.md

 ## SeatsServiceImpl.h

-The service will access the vehicle model, in this tutorial we manage that by adding a private class variable `vehicle` to the file `SeatsServiceImpl.h`
+The service will access the vehicle model, in this tutorial we manage that by adding a private class variable `vehicle` to the file `SeatsServiceImpl.h`.

 ```cpp
 #ifndef VELOCITAS_SERVICE_IMPL_Seats_H